belminf/fantasy-div-sched/README.md

-Generates schedule for leagues with two divisions
+Generates schedule for leagues with two divisions.

 For help: